sbardian/gatsby-plugin-breadcrumb/README.md

 ## Gotchas

-Here are a few gotchas we have noticed.
-If you notice any more you think should be mentioned here submit a PR, or just let us know!
+Here are a few gotchas.
+If you notice any more you think should be mentioned here submit a PR or create an issue.

 - In your `gatsby-config.js` option `siteMetaData.siteUrl` be sure to remove any trailing slashes